Continuity of asymptotic entropy on wreath products: Introduction

 \subsection{Connection between the continuity of asymptotic entropy and the weak continuity of harmonic measures}

-The \emph{Poisson boundary} $(\partial_{\mu} G,\nu)$ of the $\mu$-random walk on $G$ is a probability space endowed with a measurable $G$-action, such that there is an isomorphism between the space of bounded $\mu$-harmonic functions on $G$ and the space of bounded measurable functions on $(\partial_{\mu} G,\nu)$ \cite[Theorem 3.1]{Furstenberg1971}.
+The \emph{Poisson boundary} $(\partial_{\mu} G,\nu)$ of the $\mu$-random walk on $G$ is a probability space endowed with a measurable $G$-action, such that there is a $G$-equivariant isomorphism between the space of bounded $\mu$-harmonic functions on $G$ and the space of bounded measurable functions on $(\partial_{\mu} G,\nu)$ \cite[Theorem 3.1]{Furstenberg1971}.
 In particular, having the Liouville property is equivalent to the triviality of the Poisson boundary.
 We refer to Subsection \ref{subsection: entropy and Poisson boundary} for the definition of the Poisson boundary, and to \cite{KaimanovcihVershik1983,Kaimanovich2000} for a more detailed exposition.

 Even though the Poisson boundary of a random walk is a measure-theoretic object, there are several classes of groups for which this space is realized as a separable and completely metrizable space $X$ endowed with a stationary probability measure (called the \emph{harmonic measure}).
 In the following theorem, we prove that the weak continuity of harmonic measures on $X$ implies the continuity of asymptotic entropy. \begin{thm} Let $G$ be a countable group, and let $\mu$, $\{\mu_k\}_{k\ge 1}$, be non-degenerate probability measures on $G$ with finite entropy.
-Assume that \begin{enumerate} \item $\lim_{k\to \infty}\mu_k(g)=\mu(g)$ for each $g\in G$, and \item $\lim_{k\to \infty}H(\mu_k)=H(\mu)$. \end{enumerate} Suppose that there is a Polish space $X$ and probability measures $\nu$, $\{\nu_k\}_{k\ge 1}$ on $X$ such that $(X,\nu)$ (resp.\ $(X,\nu_k)$) is the Poisson boundary of $(G,\mu)$ (resp.\ $(G,\mu_k)$ for each $k\ge 1$).
-Moreover, suppose that $G$ acts by continuous transformations on $X$.
+Assume that \begin{enumerate} \item $\lim_{k\to \infty}\mu_k(g)=\mu(g)$ for each $g\in G$, and \item $\lim_{k\to \infty}H(\mu_k)=H(\mu)$. \end{enumerate} Suppose that there is a Polish space $X$ on which $G$ acts by continuous transformations, and Borel probability measures $\nu$, $\{\nu_k\}_{k\ge 1}$ on $X$ such that $(X,\nu)$ (resp.\ $(X,\nu_k)$) is the Poisson boundary of $(G,\mu)$ (resp.\ $(G,\mu_k)$ for each $k\ge 1$).